This documentation covers Poweradmin 4.0.x and 4.1.x. Some sections are still being expanded.

 $syslog_facility logging.syslog_facility LOG_USER Specifies what type of program is logging the message 2.1.6

-Available logging levels, in order of increasing severity:
+Available logging levels for the diagnostic logger (type/level), in order of increasing severity:

 1. DEBUG: Detailed debug information